mariemv/az-bicep-hackaton/DAY1/build-pipeline.md

 # Building Azure Resources with Azure Devops CI/CD Pipline

 1. First, browse to the repository with your name in the Devops Project [BicepHackaton](https://dev.azure.com/basefarm/BicepHackaton)
-2. Clone this repository in Vistual Studio Code
+2. Clone this repository in Vistual Studio Code - we strongly suggest that you install the Bicep extension for VS code if you have not already
 3. Please insure that the deployedby and prefix variables included in your starter repository are correct. </br>